heiku-jiqu/github-blog/src/routes/blog/blogposts/post14.md

 This takes the above concept to the extreme, where all `SELECT`ed columns are added into the index so the query skips accessing the heap table entirely.
 Note that performance improvement depends on number of accessed rows (more improvement when nrows is high) and the index clustering factor of the query without the index (more improvement when clustering factor was high).

+An index that covers the entire query is called a _covering index_.

 **Index-Organized Tables aka Clustered Index**

 Another way to achieve data clustering is to order the table physically by the index keys, called "Clustered Index" in MS SQL Server.